Bryson-C/WhiteSpace/README.md

  - Uses GLFW As A Window System
  - Currently Uses Spaghetti Code

+ ## TODO
+ [ ] Move Away From C++ Standard As It Can Get Quite Messy [ ] Re-Create Time Functions And Classes
+ [ ] Add Built In Frame Syncronization Into The Device Class As This Is What Class Interacts With Queue Submission

  ## Updates
  ### March 22 2022
  - Added Many Abstractions